There are many pieces of evidence needed for a DWI conviction.

 Contact Blass Law Today for Help with Your Case

-If you have been charged or convicted of a DWI, consider reaching out to Blass Law.
+If you have been charged or convicted of a DWI, reach out to Blass Law.

 Our goal is to get the best possible outcome for you.
-Everyone has different circumstances and we work together to get the best results.
-To learn more about working with an attorney from Blass Law, call us today at (713) 225-1900.
-We can also explain what evidence is needed for a DWI conviction.
+Everyone has different circumstances, and we work together to get the best results.
+To learn more about working with an attorney from Blass Law, call us today.

 Call or text 713-225-1900 or complete a Case Evaluation form